Agentic Visualization: Extracting Agent-based Design Patterns from Visualization Systems: APPLYING AV PATTERNS

-\faSearch~\textbf{Challenge 1: Query formulation and seeding.} Significant domain expertise is required to create comprehensive search strategies that capture relevant publications without overwhelming noise.
-The \PatternForager pattern directly addresses this challenge by deploying multiple autonomous agents that can explore different search strategies simultaneously.
+The \PatternForager pattern can support researchers by deploying multiple autonomous agents that can explore different search strategies simultaneously.
 Each \PatternForager agent can be configured with complementary expertise, and these agents can autonomously refine their search parameters based on initial results.
-Additionally, the \PatternAnalyst pattern can assist researchers in formulating initial queries by analyzing existing literature collections to suggest relevant search terms and identify potential gaps in current search strategies.
+Additionally, the \PatternAnalyst pattern can assist research scientists by analyzing existing literature collections to suggest relevant search terms and identify potential gaps in current search strategies.

-\faSlidersH~\textbf{Challenge 2: Scale and filtering.} The challenge of processing the overwhelming volume of publications that appear daily requires efficient pre-filtering mechanisms to identify potentially relevant studies while avoiding critical omissions that could impact research completeness.
+\faSlidersH~\textbf{Challenge 2: Scale and filtering.} Research scientists and technical analysts need to manage the overwhelming volume of daily publications by applying efficient filtering techniques to identify relevant studies without missing critical information.
 The \PatternScouting coordination pattern provides a solution for handling the massive scale of incoming publications.
 Multiple scouting agents can be deployed to independently explore different publication streams, with each applying domain-specific filtering criteria while maintaining awareness of overall research priorities.
-This approach, combined with \PatternMonitoring, enables researchers to track the progress of filtering operations across multiple databases simultaneously.
+This approach, combined with \PatternMonitoring, enables researchers and analysts to keep track of the progress of filtering operations across multiple databases simultaneously.
 The \PatternProgress communication pattern keeps researchers informed about processing status without overwhelming them with intermediate results, allowing them to focus on high-priority publications while background agents handle the volume.